 Upon request from the Department as to the City’s preference of applicants, the City will neither support nor oppose any registration certificate application under consideration by the Department.
 Likewise, if inquiry is made by the Department, the City will abstain from endorsing any application as beneficial to the community.

-NUMBER OF CANNABIS DISPENSARIES
+NUMBER OF CANNABIS ESTABLISHMENTS

 No more than one (1) Cannabis Dispensary shall be allowed to operate in the City at any time.
+No more than two (2) Cannabis Establishments, other than Cannabis Dispensaries, shall be allowed to operate in the City at any time.
+The numerical limits on Cannabis Establishments may be altered at any time by resolution of the City Commission.

 EXPIRATION OF LICENSE AND RENEWAL